briankc804/RICH-ARTS/README.md

 REQUIREMENTS

 The project has dependecies that require Django together with PIP.
 So make sure you have these installed and working before proceeding.
-Can also refer from the technologies used below.
+- python3.10.4
+- pip
+- virtual

+ RUNNING THE APP

+- Creating the virtual environment

+        $ python3.10.4 -m venv --without-pip env
+        $ source env/bin/activate

+- Installing Django

+        $ python3.10.4 -m pip install Django
+        $ pip install pillow